 Tourist Scam – Bullied into Buying

-Tourism in Tenerife attracts not only those who would make a good living out of providing legitimate services to holiday makers, it also attracts those who would grow as fat on Tenerife tourist scams as ticks on terriers.
+The tourism industry in Tenerife attracts not only those who would make a good living out of providing legitimate services to holidaymakers, it also attracts those who would grow as fat on Tenerife tourist scams as ticks on terriers.

 Your best defence is not to be afraid to give offence

-My wife and I were visiting Tenerife in January this year (2011).
+My wife and I were visiting Tenerife in January.
 On the second day of our holiday we visited the nearby shopping centre at San Eugenio.
 I had my camera with me (Canon EOS 400D) as per normal.
 As we approached Sherina Electronics, Centro Comercial San Eugenio, Local 33, Playa de Americas, X-1381968-J, Tenerife, a shopkeeper asked if he could have a look at my camera so I let him have a look and he invited us into the shop.

 He wanted to show me the images on my camera in HD.
 Without my consent he called upon a second person to programme the memory card at first, then the camera itself and displayed the images on a standard TV.
 For doing this uncalled for task the assistant demanded in excess of 800€ which I refused to pay.
 He reduced the sum to 689€ which I still refused to pay.
 I asked for the programme to be removed but was informed this could not be done and was asked to pay 689€ or he would retain the camera.
 Reluctantly I paid by credit card.

 Recognising I wasn’t happy the salesman immediately mentioned upgrading the camera in part-exchange for our existing one.
 He brought out a Canon EOS 550D then went into great detail about the benefits of the camera much of which I later learned was simply untrue.
 Every time I asked a question the assistant would confuse the issue and even offered my wife and I drinks to distract us from the point.
 After some considerable time we ended up paying 3140€ by credit card.